-Although lenders in all provinces must abide by the Criminal Code, the provinces of Quebec, Alberta and Manitoba have established provincial high cost of credit regimes ("HCCR").
+Although lenders in all provinces must abide by the Criminal Code, the provinces of Quebec, Alberta, Manitoba and British Columbia have established provincial high cost of credit regimes ("HCCR").
 HCCRs, each of which are part of the broader provincial consumer protection regime in their respective provinces, impose additional requirements, including licensing and disclosures, on lenders when lending above certain interest rate thresholds.
-In these provinces, HCCRs apply to loans with interest rates that are: 32% or higher in Alberta; higher than 32% in Manitoba; and in Quebec, an HCCR applies to loans with effective rates higher than a floating rate of 22% plus the Bank of Canada's Bank Rate.
-Similar legislation has also been passed in British Columbia, though it is not yet in force.
+In these provinces, HCCRs apply to loans with interest rates that are: 32% or higher in Alberta; higher than 32% in Manitoba; in Quebec, an HCCR applies to loans with effective rates higher than a floating rate of 22% plus the Bank of Canada's Bank Rate; and in British Columbia 32% or higher, which will be in force in May 2022.
 The Company complies with all current requirements and continues to participate in the regulatory process, monitor the landscape, and will respond as necessary as this regulation continues to develop.
-The Company will continue adapt its business to comply with regulatory changes and is well positioned to respond to any enhanced disclosure requirements.
+The Company will continue to adapt its business to comply with HCCR regulatory changes and is well positioned to respond to any enhanced disclosure requirements.

 Provinces that do not have a specific HCCR regulate the extension of credit (loans, lines of credit and leases) through cost of credit or cost of borrowing regulations set out under provincial consumer protection legislation.
-Beyond regulating the extension of credit, consumer protection legislation in the provinces in which the Company operates specifies that if the Company's business involves certain types of customer contracts (e.g., future performance agreements, online or telephone agreements) then the Company may be required to comply with various disclosure requirements and must grant customers certain cancellation and other rights.
+Beyond regulating the extension of credit, consumer protection legislation in the provinces in which the Company operates specify that if the Company's business involves certain types of customer contracts (e.g., future performance agreements, online or telephone agreements) then the Company may be required to comply with various disclosure requirements and must grant customers certain cancellation and other rights.
 The Company complies with all such requirements.

 Management of the Company has reviewed and revised its business model to ensure it is in compliance with the applicable provincial legislation.
-However, the application of certain provincial legislation to the Company's business model remains uncertain.
-There is a risk that regulatory bodies or consumers could assert that certain provincial legislation is applicable where the Company had determined that it is not and that the Company is not in compliance with such applicable statutory requirements.
-If it should be determined that the Company has not complied with the requirements of applicable provincial legislation, the Company could be subject to either or both (1) civil actions for nullification of contracts, rebate of some or all payments made by customers, and damages; and (2) prosecution for violation of the legislation, any of which outcomes could have a material adverse effect on the Company.
+However, there is a risk that regulatory bodies or consumers could assert that certain provincial legislation is applicable where the Company had determined that it is not and that the Company is not in compliance with such applicable statutory requirements, or that new regulations could come into force that affect the Company's business.
+If it should be determined that the Company has not complied with the requirements of applicable federal or provincial legislation, the Company could be subject to either or both (1) civil actions for nullification of contracts, rebate of some or all payments made by customers, and damages; and (2) prosecution for violation of the legislation, any of which outcomes could have a material adverse effect on the Company.